orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 In general when working with cameras it's a good idea to have recordings so prototyping can happen without being blocked by access to hardware or resource to move in front of the camera often.

-Remember to activate virtual environment prior to running the installer if you don't the pyzed module installed globally
+Remember to activate virtual environment prior to running the installer if you don't need the pyzed module installed globally

 The latest version of the ZED SDK (at the time of this writing 4.0) is available [here](https://www.stereolabs.com/developers/release#82af3640d775) including for Jetson: